-The Challenge: One of the biggest challenges a publicist faces is being confused for advertising agencies when it comes to expectations.
+The Challenge: One of the biggest challenges a publicist faces is being perceived as advertising agencies when it comes to expectations, rather than a PR firm.
 Experts and other clients come to us to gain exposure and to increase credibility.
-After 20+ years in this business, I have seen clients soar to the highest levels of achieving their dreams, and others who do not reach their goals and end up are very frustrated.
+After 20+ years in this business, I have seen clients soar to the highest levels of achieving their dreams, and others who do not reach their goals and end up very frustrated.

 Seasoned authors, experts and life coaches, as well as companies promoting a product, are fully aware that response from any exposure takes patience, consistency and specific presentation for messaging to grab the attention they seek and to see an increase and momentum over time.